DIRECTLab/carla-energy-consumption/create_world.md

 The creator of this tool either dropped an underscore, missed some arguments, or initialized things wrong.
 These are all of my fixes in order to get his tool to work correctly on Blender 4.4.
 * If you get warning errors about missing a parameter when drawing a 4-way junction breaks go to `/home/carla/.config/blender/4.4/scripts/addons/blender-driving-scenario-creator/junction_four_way.py` and adjust `helpers.set_connecting_road_properties(context, 'right', road_contact_point, width_lane_incoming)` to be `helpers.set_connecting_road_properties(context, 'right', road_contact_point, width_lane_incoming, width_lane_incoming)`.
 We will just assume that the width of the lane coming and leaving are going to be the same width.
 * If none of the road tools draw in Driving Scenario Creator.
-    1. For me the most common error was Blender couldn't create an instance of DSC_OT_(tool name) to cal lcallback function 'invoke'.
+    1. For me the most common error was Blender couldn't create an instance of DSC_OT_(tool name) to callback function 'invoke'.
 If this is the same case for you then you have to change these files:
         * road_straight.py
         * road_arc.py
         * road_clothoid.py